avijitliberty/cloud-native/content/project/spring-cloud-aws/index.md

 * In the [second part](/project/ec2-s3-rds) we’ll look at configuring the various services on AWS, running the application locally and then deploying it in the cloud.
 * In the [third part](/project/cloudformation/) we will do the same thing but via cloudformation.

-### Prerequisites:
-In order to get the sample app up and running you’ll need access to AWS.
-If you don’t already have access you can register for a free account which will give you access to a bunch of great services and some pretty generous allowances.
-I’d encourage you to get an account set up now before going any further.

-### What will the sample application look like?
+## What will the sample application look like

 The app we’re going to build is a simple user management app and will consist of a Spring Boot REST layer and an Thymeleaf Front end.
 We’ll deploy the application to AWS and make use of the following services.